 The Voluntary Protection Program (VPP) is designed to recognize and promote effective safety and health management.
 A hallmark of VPP is the principle that management, labor, and OSHA can work together in pursuit of a safe and healthy workplace.
-A VPP participant is an employer that has successfully designed and implemented a health and safety management system at its worksite.
+A VPP participant is an employer that has successfully designed and implemented a health and safety management system at its worksite, and it is exempt from programmed inspections.

-NOTE: See CSP 03-01-003, Voluntary Protection Programs (VPP): Policies and Procedures Manual, dated March 25, 2003, for additional information.
+NOTE: See CSP 03-01-003, Voluntary Protection Programs (VPP): Policies and Procedures Manual, dated April 18, 2008, for additional information.